roboscala/sbt-robovm/README.md

     $ sbt ios/ipad-sim
     $ sbt ios/ipa

+## Notes

+The first time you try to compile a program, robovm has to compile the java and scala libraries.
+This can take a few minutes, but the output of this process is cached.
+Subsequent compilations will be much faster.

 ## Hacking on the plugin

 If you need make modifications to the plugin itself, you can compile